Rekihyt/Sifu/LanguageReference.md

 Parentheses do more than just specify precedence, they force their contained expression into a single-term App.
 This has a somewhat unexpected consequence: single-terms inside parentheses are apps instead of terms.
-While this is weird for expressions, is makes sense for patterns.
+While this is weird for expressions, is makes sense for matching.
 If the key `(Foo Bar)` doesn't match `Foo Bar`, then `(Foo)` shouldn't match `Foo`.

+(These technically make the language into a Lisp, but don't tell anyone, I want _some_ users)

 ### Infix Operators